This Sparkling Summer Peach Sangria Recipe is cool, refreshing and the perfect summer drink to make any occasion special!

 - 20 oz of peach flavored sparkling/seltzer water

-- optional 2 to 3 tbsp sugar (depends on how sweet your peaches were)
+- optional 2 to 3 tbsp sugar (Depends on how ripe your peaches are.)

 - optional up to 4 oz brandy or other flavored liqueur